 2. Conway Square (Ards Square)

 Every Northern Irish town has a wee square.
 Newtownards is the same.
 Ards is proudly British.
-The Union flag flies here and rightly so, given the obvious Unionist presence in this Northern Irish stronghold.
+The Union flag flies here and is justified given the obvious Unionist presence in this Northern Irish stronghold.

 People fought and died for Britain and Ireland during the two main wars of the last century.
 Conway Square is the centre point of Newtownards and is bang in the town centre.
 The main building in the town square houses Ards Art Centre and also has the town clock.